hotrodorm/hotrod/hotrod-project/docs/research/update-join/update-join.md

 # Update with Join

-The UPDATE statement can take three main different forms.
+The UPDATE statement can take four main different forms.
 Each database -- particularly high end ones includes several extra variations for very specific cases, that are not included here:

 ## Main Variations